 I‘m guessing you’ve heard of Miles Davis.
-And you probably know Louis Armstrong and have listened to Charlie Parker and John Coltrane.
-But have you ever stopped and wondered why you, sitting here in 2015, know these names?
+And you probably know Louis Armstrong or have listened to Charlie Parker and Coltrane.
+But have you ever stopped and wondered why you know these names?
 Some of these masters have been gone for 40 years and some of these records are nearly 80 years old.
 So why are we still listening?

 And why does an album like Kind of Blue become the best selling jazz album of all time?